itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 Unlike `standard` or `snazzy`, you need to specify where eslint should look for your `.js` files.
 In the script above, eslint will check a directory called `src`

-What if you use extensions like `.jsx` or `.es6`? `eslint` has a flag for that!:
+What if you use extensions like `.jsx` or `.es6`? `eslint` has a flag for that:
 ```
 "scripts": {
   "lint": "eslint --ext .js --ext .jsx src"
 }
 ```

 The CLI has many more options depending on your needs.
-[The docs are your friend](http://eslint.org/docs/user-guide/command-line-interface).
+[The docs are great](http://eslint.org/docs/user-guide/command-line-interface).

 Finally, run it:
 ```